for CRETACEOUS STUDIES

 Our unofficial motto: "Museums Are Nice, But We Have Them LIVE", remains our unofficial motto to this

-day, mostly because we don't want to be sued by Universal Studios or Spielberg.
-Then again we thought it was slightly better
+day, mostly because we don't want to be sued by Universal Studios or that Spielberg guy.
+Then again we thought it was slightly

 better than our previous motto: "You're Probably Going To Die Here".

 Set on a gorgeous college campus-like setting, our Dinosaur research facility would be on the cover of Better Homes & Gardens

 if not for the... well, you-know-what's.
-This research institution, located near Chicago, Illinois, is home to over 158 species*
+This research institution, located southwest of Chicago, Illinois, is home to over

-- we think - and probably growing every year.
+158 species* - we think - and probably growing every year, for all we know.

 *Note: Most of our DinoCensus volunteers have never returned, so we're kinda guessing

-site on your Favorites or Bucket List as company news and information (below) will be updated weekly during the summer - or
+site on your Favorites or Bucket List as company news and information [below] is updated nearly every weekend - or as long

 You don't want to miss any of the 'adventures'... specially if for some insane reason you actually plan to visit us

-Thanks for visiting, and we hope to see you here soon!
+some day.
+Thanks for looking, and we hope to see you here soon!

 Proof of life insurance, next of kin contact information, and blood type on separate piece